-As you know, there are literally thousands of different cards out there… but not all of them are good starter credit cards.
-In fact most of them you will be flat out denied for due to your lack of history.
+As you know, there are thousands of different cards out there … but not all of them are good starter credit cards.
+In fact, many cards will deny outright due to your lack of credit history.
 Here’s what you need to know so you can pick out the perfect one for your needs…

 Step One: Understand your options

-Before you apply for a credit card, pick out which category you fall under:
+Before you apply for a credit card, pick which category you fall under:

 Option A: Are you NOT a college student?

 If you aren’t a student, there will be fewer credit card offers that you’re likely to qualify for because you won’t be eligible for credit cards geared at students.
 But no worries… whether you’re 18 or 80, it’s still possible to get a card even if you have little to no credit history.

 The best starter credit cards for people with no credit history will typically be those that are entry level.

 Option B: Are you a college student?

 If so, then you can apply for college student credit cards.
 Several issuers have cards designed for students — and some have student versions of their regular cards.
-If used properly, these are great starter cards because often times you don’t need a credit history in order to be approved.
+If used properly, these are great starter cards because often you don’t need a credit history in order to be approved.
 Right now the best one on the market is the Discover it® for Students – New!
-Good Grades Rewards – it has a generous 5% rewards program and no annual fee.However you need to be aware that all student cards have their drawbacks; high interest rates are the norm (although avoidable if you pay on time and in full each month) and very few of them have decent reward programs (but there are a couple that do, like the one above).
-Fortunately, if you pay your bill in full each month, then you will get to avoid interest charges altogether.
+Good Grades Rewards – it has a generous 5 percent rewards program and no annual fee.However be aware that all student cards have their drawbacks; high interest rates are the norm (although avoidable if you pay on time and in full each month) and very few of them have decent reward programs (but there are a couple that do, like the one above).
+Due to your lack of credit history, you can expect a low credit limit as well.

-In a nutshell, the ones that will be a fit for you will fall under these categories…
+In a nutshell, the cards that will be a fit for you will fall under these categories…